 For any property related or financing transactions, you must credit our trust account on the day of settlement with cleared funds of the amount required before 10am.

-We reserve the right to deduct our fees and disbursements and any other charges held or received on your behalf prior to the funds being disbursed to you or any other person or entity nominated by you.
-The raising of an invoice and statement to you is our authority for such a deduction and invoices will be forwarded to you.
+Where we hold any funds on your behalf in our trust account, whether received by us on your behalf or paid into our trust account by you (or a third party on your behalf), regardless of the intended purpose of those funds, you irrevocably authorise us to deduct all of our fees and disbursements and any other charges held or received on your behalf, prior to the funds being disbursed to you or any other person or entity nominated by you.
+The raising of an invoice and statement to you is our authority for such a deduction and all such invoices/statements will be forwarded to you.

 Foreign Account Tax Compliance Act (FATCA)

 To the extent that we hold funds in our trust account on your behalf whether on deposit or otherwise, you authorise us to disclose any information required to be disclosed to either this firm’s bank or the Inland Revenue Department pursuant to FATCA requirements.
 You authorise us to collect FATCA information from you in relation to such funds on an ongoing basis and whenever monies are held in our trust account and disclose such information as and when required under FATCA.

 We will hold in confidence all information concerning you or your affairs that we acquire during the course of acting for you.
 We will not disclose any of this information to any other person except:

 - to the extent necessary or desirable to enable us to carry out your instructions; or